Vosakou Monastery: Architecture

-The monastic complex is arranged in three wings around the main church which is situated on the east side of the central yard.
+The monastic complex is arranged in three wings around the main church (katholikon) which is situated on the east side of the central yard.
 It is a single-aisled, vaulted church that is characterized by simple artistic features.
 A fountain built in 1673 is located near the main church.
 The monastery's water supply system is complemented by two water-cisterns, collecting the water draining from the roofs with a system of pipes.
 The east wing of the monastery is determined by its monumental gate of 1669 and two small rooms.
 The south and west wings comprise the dining hall, kitchen, honey and wax workshops and the raki distillery.

 An open-air wine-press is located in the central wing.